beenishishaq2026-iss/beenishishaq2026-iss/README.md

 ---

-# 💭 Developer Mindset
+# 💭 Philosophy

-> *"I enjoy turning ideas into clean, scalable, and user-friendly web applications while continuously learning new technologies."*
+> *"I believe in writing clean code, continuously learning, and building software that solves real-world problems."*

 ---

 <p align="center">
-⭐ Thanks for visiting my profile!
-Feel free to explore my repositories and connect with me.
+⭐ Thank you for visiting my GitHub profile.
+Feel free to explore my repositories and connect with me!
 </p>